Our Lawyers Prosecute Abusive Foster Homes!

 - DON’T DOUBT THE CHILD.
 Kids don’t take denial well.
 They clam up.
 They avoid bringing up the abuse again.
 They feel as if they’ve done something wrong.
 Thus, if a kid tells you about abuse, don’t get mad or doubt it.
 Listen and act appropriately.
 Try not to judge or scold the kid.

 - LISTEN AND BE PATIENT.
 You might feel the need to ask a lot of questions.
 Your mouth may start running with thoughts and emotions.
 Stay cool!
 Let the kid tell you what happened.
 Don’t put thoughts in the child’s mind.
 It’ll help you figure out what happened.
 Then, you can act accordingly.

 - REAFFIRM THE CHILD.
 Kids that come forward on foster abuse need to be reaffirmed.
 Tell them you believe them.
 Tell them they are courageous.
 They are in fact both of these things.
 Children will also respond well to these affirmations.

 These simple moves will help you if you find or suspect a kid is being abused in foster care.
-Remember, always try to get pros into the mix.
-This will make sure their health and safety are best secured.
+Remember, always try to get professional advice to ensure the child's health and safety are best secured.

 Turn to Us if You See Foster Care Abuse!

 Rosenfeld Injury Lawyers has years of experience defending kids.
 We’ve helped children in all kinds of circumstances.
-We know what foster care abuse looks like.
-We’ve put the hammer on negligent agencies before.
+We know how to identify foster care abuse and have put the hammer on negligent agencies before.
 If you think a foster kid is being abused, you cannot wait.
 The child is counting on you to help.
 We can guide you through the process.
 Call us today to see what options might be available!